 - In these announcements, make sure to explain what you’re fundraising for.
 Your story is what will motivate your community to support you.
 Include a photo that shows the products you are selling and a link to the campaign page.

 - For platforms such as Instagram, feature a link to your campaign in your profile for visibility and easy access for your supporters.
+We recommend using a link-in bio tool like Linktree so you can link to your profile across all of your platforms.
+Then, you can use our free Linktree integration to display and sell your merch directly from your profile.

 Keep your community engaged throughout the duration of your campaign by varying the content you share along the way.